Va'etchanan: In the liturgy

-Also in the magid section, the Haggadah quotes — emphasizing the word "us" (otanu) — for the proposition that God did not redeem the ancestral Israelites alone, but also the current generation of Jews with them.
+Also in the magid section, the Haggadah quotes Deuteronomy 6:23—emphasizing the word "us" (otanu)—for the proposition that God did not redeem the ancestral Israelites alone, but also the current generation of Jews with them.

 The Weekly Maqam

 In the Weekly Maqam, Sephardi Jews each week base the songs of the services on the content of that week's parashah.
 For Parashah Va'etchanan, Sephardi Jews apply Maqam Hoseni, the maqam that expresses beauty, because this is the parashah where Moses repeats to the Israelites their history of receiving the Ten Commandments.